 - Overall, we rate the Spectator USA Right-Center biased based on story selection and editorial positions that moderately favor the right.
 We also rate them mostly factual in reporting due to a failed fact check.

 MBFC’s Country Freedom Rank: MOSTLY FREE

 MBFC Credibility Rating: HIGH CREDIBILITY

 Founded in 2018, The Spectator USA is the United States version of the British Magazine Spectator UK, founded in 1828.
 The Spectator UK is the oldest magazine in the world.
-According to their about page, they state “Our writers hold no party line; their only allegiance is to the clarity of thought, elegance of expression and independence of opinion.
+According to their about page, they state, “Our writers hold no party line; their only allegiance is to the clarity of thought, elegance of expression and independence of opinion.
 Our writers’ opinions range from left to right; their circumstances vary.”
-The current editor is Freddy Gray, who was formerly literary editor of The American Conservative.
+The current editor is Freddy Gray, who was formerly the literary editor of The American Conservative.